troglobit/pimd/.github/CONTRIBUTING.md

 Contributing to pimd
 ====================

-pimd is an old project.
+pimd is a very old project.
 As such it has a lot of history that sometimes creep up through the cracks.
 Bugs!

 Bugs can be missing or unclear documentation, faulty legacy behavior, missing key features or support for a new cool operating system.
 Or